-- The granola will start hardening as it cools down, so don’t worry if it feels soft when the granola is still warm.
+- The granola will start to harden as it cools down, so don’t worry if it feels soft when the granola is still warm.
 However, if the granola does not harden then bake for 10 more minutes.

 I like to have this granola with plant milk.
-My favourite is oat milk but almond milk tastes great as well and cashew milk is also amazing!
-The milk becomes so flavourful because of all the spices used, and that’s my favourite thing about this Christmas granola.
+My favorite is oat milk but almond milk tastes great as well and cashew milk is also amazing!
+The milk becomes so flavourful because of all the spices used, and that’s my favorite thing about this Christmas granola.

 I also like to have my granola with soy yogurt, and sliced dried fruits.

 Did you make this?
 Be sure to leave a review below and tag me on Facebook, Instagram, or Pinterest!

 - 2 cups (180 grams) old fashioned oats/rolled oats

 - 2 tablespoons hemp seeds

 - 2 teaspoons ground cinnamon

 - 1 teaspoon ground ginger